atero18/c3t/README.md

 - Choose distance measures, such as Euclidean distance.
 - Set minimum and maximum size constraints for regions.
 - Specify initial partitions for improved results.
-- Apply various criteria for evaluation, including Calinski-Harabasz index (CHI).
+- Apply various criteria for evaluation, including Caliński-Harabasz index (CHI) (Caliński and Harabasz 1974).

 ### 5. Versatility in Constraints